pazer001/react-store-proxy/README.md

 RSP is here to solve a problem caused by Redux and Mobx.

 ## Redux
-The most popular store library for redux made by dan abramov.
+The most popular store library for react (but not only) made by dan abramov.

 Redux is a good library but it's weakness is it's boilerplate. it takes more boilerplate and learning curve.